envoyproxy/toolshed/envoy.base.checker/README.rst

 envoy.base.checker
 ==================

-Base checker for Envoy proxy's CI
+Checker definitions used in Envoy proxy's CI